 Most hiking backpacks I’ve used in the past, have had a drawstring system on the main compartment and zippers everywhere else (quick access compartments and bottom compartment).

-My current trekking backpack by Vaude is slightly different though since it uses a roll-top system.
+My current trekking backpack by Vaude is slightly different though since it uses a roll-top system (this Vaude Astrum 60+10L is similar).
 The access to the main compartment as well as the bottom compartment rolls down like a lunch bag, with the top edges connecting through a sewn-in magnet strip.
 The rolled up compartments are then closed with two high-quality plastic clips at the side.

 This means not only, that the compartments are adjustable in size, but it is also a more water-resilient system than zippers.
 I also found it easier to open and close my backpack this way with cold hands, wearing gloves or when it is wet outside.